Azure-Samples/communication-services-java-quickstarts/CallAutomation_AppointmentReminder/readme.md

     - `ReminderMessage`: (Optional) Text for the custom message to be converted to speech.
     - `ConfirmationMessage`: (Optional) Text for the custom message when callee presses 1.
     - `CancellationMessage`: (Optional) Text for the custom message when callee presses 2.
+    - `NoInputMessage`: (Optional) Text for the custom message when DTMF recognition times out.
-    - `NoInputMessage`: (Optional) Text for the custom message when callee presses invalid tone.
+    - `InvalidInputMessage`: (Optional) Text for the custom message when callee presses invalid tone.

 ### Run the Application